adwyze/blog/src/posts/our-new-identity-granular/index.md

 We are working with a mix of clients like one of the world’s largest performance agency, some of the fastest growing e-tailers, education and streaming providers.
-The fact that our customers come from different categories and regions tells us that we are solving a global program, if you want to give us a go, [write to us](mailto:sales@granularhq.com)!
+The fact that our customers come from different categories and regions tells us that we are solving a global problem, if you want to give us a go, [write to us](mailto:sales@granularhq.com)!

 *This post was written by [Arun